WalletScrutiny/WalletScrutinyCom/_hardware/zeniqsafirhub.md

 ## Product Information

-The Zeniq Hub is basically a tablet with pre-installed software which includes masternode functionality.
+The Zeniq Hub is basically a tablet with pre-installed software, which includes masternode functionality.
+We assume that it's the {% include walletLink.html wallet='android/com.zeniq.wallet' verdict='true' %}.

 The project mentions "tokenized fundraising" on its homepage: